 How Many Beers In A Bottle Of Wine?

 Beer and wine divide so spectacularly across the word.
 Notwithstanding the taste, there are variances in body responses and effects in your health.
-Most frequent questions asked by users are, is one more calorific than the other?
+The most frequently asked questions by readers are: is one more calorific than the other?
 What benefit does each have?
-Is there a difference in hangover?
+Is there a difference in the hangover?
 How many beers in a bottle of wine?

-To illustrate the different quantity levels between beer and wine here are some of the statistics that given.
+To illustrate the different levels between beer and wine here are some of the statistics:

 Using the above statistic, here is a break down on beer and wine qualities.

 13.5 ml of wine is equal to 0.18 units of alcohol; beer, on the other hand, has 4.2 units of ABV in 0.011864 alcohol level per ml.